meelimets/Andmetehnika-projekt-2024/README.md

 This step assumes a parquet directory where the transformed files will be stored.

-The script can be run with the command below:
+The script can run with the command below:

 for fn in $(ls csv); do
     echo "Transforming $fn..."